fatmab2809/Fruit_Quality_Detection/README.md

-# Fruit_Quality_Detection
+# Fruit Quality Detection
-MATLAB application to detect the ripeness and size of apple and banana
+MATLAB application to detect the ripeness and size of apple and banana by Image Processing.
+Applied thresholding and canny edge detection techniques.

 ### Result Screenshots for Ripe Apple
 ![image](https://user-images.githubusercontent.com/61155773/166093164-1dc2f5fb-fc34-41d4-9e64-4f04a02dd36b.png)